-Walla Walla Community College's Intensive English Language Program (IELP) supports international students who are preparing to study in a U.S. college/university or assists you in reaching your own personal or career goals.
+Walla Walla Community College's Intensive English Language Program (IELP) supports international students who are preparing to study in a U.S. college/university or assists them in reaching their personal or career goals.

-Our classes are small and interactive.
-Most of our students who complete our Intensive English Language Program enroll in the 2+2 Transfer Program and then transfer to universities across the United States.
+Classes are small and interactive.
+Most students who complete the Intensive English Language Program enroll in the 2+2 Transfer Program and then transfer to universities across the United States.